Is there an application deadline?

-No, currently the department does not require an application fee.
-However, international students must pay a fee of $75 to apply to the University of Houston.
+Yes, the department requires a non-refundable $65 application fee.
+However, international students must pay a non-refundable fee of $140 to apply to the University of Houston.
 The Department will consider fee waivers with proof of financial hardship.
 Please contact the Graduate Director.

-- Does the University of Houston Law School and the Department of Political Science offer a combined degree program?
-Answer
+Does the University of Houston Law School and the Department of Political Science offer a combined degree program?

 No, there is no such program offered at the University of Houston.

-- I work, could I pursue a graduate degree part-time?
-Answer
+I work, could I pursue a graduate degree part-time?

 Yes, the Political Science Department offers a number of graduate classes in the evening.
 Please keep in mind that the fewer courses a person can take each semester, the longer it will take to complete the degree.
 The University of Houston and the College of Social Sciences requires that all master's degree requirements be completed within 5 years of first enrollment in a master's program, and for the doctoral degree, all requirements must be satisfied within 10 years of first enrollment in a doctoral program.

-- I've been out of school for a long time and can't find any of my professors to write my letters of recommendation.
+I've been out of school for a long time and can't find any of my professors to write my letters of recommendation.
 Can I ask my boss for a letter?
-Answer

 While letters of recommendation from those who are familiar with your academic performance are preferable, letters from other referees can be accepted.
 The purpose of the letters of recommendation, as is the case with all required application materials, is to make the best case you possibly can for your admission to graduate studies in Political Science.
 Academic referees obviously will help that cause more than other types because they will address your scholastic abilities.